 What are the Scopes of Marketing?

-The scope of marketing involves both science and an art that needs a dynamic approach to solve real-world problems and crises in society.
+The scope of marketing involves both science and art which requires a dynamic approach to solve real-world problems and crises in society.
 In modern business, the marketing department uses key strategies to guide a product from conceptualisation, development, and execution to promotion and distribution.

 1. Research Market Consumer Behaviour

 The first and foremost role of marketing professionals is to be familiar with the expectations and expenditure patterns of the consumer in general.
-A thorough understanding of what they like to purchase?
-When do they do that?
-How much expense they are prepared to make for a novel item, what is their usual budget for the category of your product and so on.
-This helps you create a clear segmentation of your target audience.
+A thorough understanding of what they like to purchase.

 Such market research helps determine the time and strategy behind your product launches.
 It lies in the nature of marketing management to gauge who could be your true consumers and strategise as per their behaviour.